 Lumbar Support Positioning

-Once you’ve finalized your decision and have obtained a lumbar support, you’ll now want to install it on your chair correctly.
+Once you’ve finalized your decision and have obtained lumbar support, you’ll now want to install it on your chair correctly.
 In this example, we’re going to use an office chair.

 First, secure the lumbar support onto the chair.
 You’ll want to achieve this by ensuring the curved side is facing your back and the straight side is placed on the chair.
-All lumbar supports looks similar.
+All lumbar supports look similar.
 Because of this, I recommend the most curved side at the bottom of your back.

 Before finalizing your positioning, be sure to test how it feels.
 Do this by sitting at your desk for five minutes, just roughly moving the way you usually would daily.
 If it feels supportive and comfortable, leave it there.
 If not, adjust it up and down until you find an optimal position.

 Your Sitting Positioning